Brief comments on Jackiw-Teitelboim gravity coupled to Liouville theory: Introduction

 \section{Introduction}

-As it was early observed by Tseytlin, one of the principal motivations of the understanding of the dependence of the effective action on the tachyon field comes from the connection with studies of the two dimensional gravity \cite{tseytlin}.
-Consequently, in this note we study the linearized tachyon field equation within the context of the description of the Jackiw-Teitelboim gravity \cite{teitelboim} in terms of a non-linear $\sigma $-model describing the world-sheet dynamics of a non-critical string.
+As early observed by Tseytlin, one of the principal motivations to study the dependence of the effective action on the tachyon field comes from the connection with two-dimensional gravity \cite{tseytlin}.
+In this note, we study the linearized tachyon field equation within the context of the Jackiw-Teitelboim model of 2D gravity \cite{teitelboim} thought of as a non-linear $\sigma $-model describing the worldsheet dynamics of a non-critical string.

 This class of analogies existing between two-dimensional models of gravitation and non-critical string theories was previously discussed in the literature.
-For instance, in reference \cite{chamseddine}, the action for two-dimensional gravity coupled to matter fields was quantized in the context of the conformal field theory method.
-In that reference, it was argued that the quantization could be carried out without restricting the dimension of the coupled matter.
-To do this, the author of \cite{chamseddine} considered the case of vanishing cosmological constant $\Lambda =0$ argueing that this case results suitable to take into account the general features of the model since the conformal anomaly is independent of the value of $ \Lambda $.
-Regarding this assertion, in this brief note we show how additional restrictions really appear if a non-vanishing cosmological constant $\Lambda $ is considered in the Jackiw-Teitelboim two dimensional theory of gravitation.
+For instance, in reference \cite{chamseddine}, the action for two-dimensional gravity coupled to matter fields was quantized using conformal field theory (CFT) methods.
+It was argued there that the quantization could be carried out without restricting the dimension of the matter content.
+To do this, the author of \cite{chamseddine} considered the case of vanishing cosmological constant $\Lambda =0$, arguing that such case suffices to illustrate the general features of the model because, after all, the conformal anomaly results independent of the value of $\Lambda $.
+In this note, we revise such affirmation.
+We will show how additional restrictions actually appear whenever a non-vanishing cosmological constant $\Lambda $ is considered in the Jackiw-Teitelboim two dimensional theory of gravitation.
 The remarkable point is that this is true even if the central charge of the model actually does not depend of the explicit value of $\Lambda $.
-This is achieved by the interpretation of the model as a consistent non-critical string theory.
+Our analysis is carried out by interpreting the model as a consistent non-critical string theory.
 Such stringy interpretation is not strictly necessary, but it will allow us to make use of standard 2D CFT techniques to solve the problem.

-In reference \cite{mazzitelli}, the Jackiw-Teitelboim theory was also interpreted as a noncritical string theory in presence of background fields.
-Following this representation, we show that the additional restrictions on the coupling constant and the parameters of the model arise by solving the linearized tachyon field equation yielding from the mentioned interpretation of the model as a non-critical string theory.